 '''

+from rotest.core import TestBlock, BlockInput

 class DemoBlock(TestBlock):

-inputs = ('field_name', 'other_field')
+field_name = BlockInput()

+other_field = BlockInput(default=1)

 ...

 '''

-2. outputs: define a static list or tuple in the new block's class of fields the block would share in its run.
-For example, defining in the block's scope means declaring that the block would calculate and share (using the share_data method) those fields, so that components following the block would get those fields at runtime.
+2. outputs: define class fields and assign them to instances of BlockOutput to share values from the instance (self) to the parent and siblings. the block automatically shares the declared outputs after teardown.
+For example, defining in the block's scope means declaring that the block would calculate a values for self.field_name and self.other_field and share them (which happens automatically after its teardown), so that components following the block can use those fields.
 Declaring inputs and outputs of blocks is not mandatory, but it's a good way to make sure that the blocks "click" together properly, and no block will be missing fields at runtime.

 '''

+from rotest.core import TestBlock, BlockOutput

 class DemoBlock(TestBlock):

-outputs = ('field_name', 'other_field')
+field_name = BlockOutput()

+other_field = BlockOutput()

 ...

 '''